High-Probability Convergence Guarantees of Decentralized SGD: Introduction

 \section{Introduction}

-The Appendix contains results omitted from the main body.
-Section \ref{sup:useful-results} collects some important facts used in our proofs, Section \ref{sup:technical} provides some technical results, Section \ref{sup:analysis-setup} defines some notions used in the analysis, Sections \ref{sup:non-conv} and \ref{sup:str-cvx} provide proofs for non-convex and strongly convex costs, respectively, while Section \ref{sup:dimension} contains further discussion on dimension dependence in our bounds.
+Appendix contains results omitted from the main body.
+Section \ref{sup:mse-vs-hp} discusses the differences between MSE and HP guarantees, Section \ref{sup:useful-results} collects some important facts used in our proofs, Section \ref{sup:technical} provides some technical results, Section \ref{sup:analysis-setup} defines some notions used in the analysis, Sections \ref{sup:non-conv} and \ref{sup:str-cvx} provide proofs for non-convex and strongly convex costs, respectively, Section \ref{sup:num} provides additional numerical results, Section \ref{sup:tran-time} derives the transient times, Section \ref{sup:lin-speed-up} provides a discussion on the novel results needed for achieving linear speed-up, Section \ref{sup:time-var-net} discusses the extension to time-varying networks, Section \ref{sup:dimension} contains further discussion on dimension dependence in our bounds and the notion of sub-Gaussianity used in our work, while Section \ref{sup:gen-step} provides additional results for strongly convex costs under a more general step-size schedule.